-- 1. Stables/ loose boxes must be provided within the Event venue and be at least 3m x 3m.
+- Stables/ loose boxes must be provided within the Event venue and be at least 3m x 3m.
 An adequate number of stables must be at least 4m x 3m to accommodate the larger Horses.
-All Vaulting Horses are to be housed in stables of at least 12m2 where one side of the stable must be at least 3m in length.
+All Vaulting Horses are to be housed in stables of at least 12m2 and at least 3m wide.
 The stables must be of high quality and well-constructed to provide a safe environment for the Horse. - 2.
 A minimum of two stables of at least 3x3m, labelled as 'Testing Boxes' must be provided in a safe and quiet area.
 They must be secured after having been appropriately cleaned.
 For Competitions in which there are fewer than 10 Horses entered, it is acceptable to provide only one Testing Box.
 They must contain clean bedding and it must be possible to observe the Horse being sampled from outside the Testing Box.
-If the Testing Boxes are constructed on grass, a rubber matting floor must be installed.
-Additional Testing Boxes may be requested by the Testing Veterinarian or FEI Veterinary Department. - 3.
+If the Testing Boxes are constructed on grass, a rubber matting floor must b - 3. e installed.
+Additional Testing Boxes may be requested by the Testing Veterinarian or FEI Veterinary Department. - 4.
 A minimum of two clean stables of at least 3x3m, labelled as 'Treatment Boxes'.
 They must be provided in an easily accessible location and separated with a solid partition from individual stables or be located in a veterinary treatment centre.
 The number of Treatment Boxes must be determined by the VD and VSM, based on the number of entries and the Discipline in question.
 Additional Treatment Boxes may be requested by FEI Veterinary Department.
-Treatment Boxes must be easy to clean, available at all times when the stables are open and must not be used for EADCM sampling.
-OCs must have a minimum of two Treatment Boxes available free of charge but may charge a fee for access to more advances/equipped veterinary facilities e.g. stocks, radiography room. - 4.
+Treatment Boxes must be used for EADCM sampling.
+OCs must have a minimum of two Treatment Boxes available free of charge but may charge a fee for access to more advances/equipped veterinary facilities e.g. stocks, radiography room. - 5.
 Isolation Stables must be provided in a secure location and must not be in the same stabling or same airspace as non-isolated Horses.
 The Isolation Stables must be separated by at least 50 metres away from any flow of horses at both indoor and outdoor Events.
 There must be a minimum of two Isolation stables provided and one additional Isolation Stable for every 100 Horses (e.g. an Event comprising 120 Horses would require 3 Isolation Stables) and all Events must have a plan for overflow Isolation Stables.
 Isolation Stables must not be used for any other purposes and disposable boot covers, disposable or washable coveralls, water, liquid soap, paper towels and hand sanitiser must be available at the entry/exit.